palak-b19/CIPD/Readme.md

 # Cognitive and Interaction Analysis Repository
-The project repository for the course Cognition and Information Processing in Design ( CIPD DES523).We came up with a collection of tools, experiments, and machine learning models designed to study how website interface complexity impacts user cognitive load, memory recall, and interaction patterns.
-This project explores the effects of distractions (e.g., flashing elements, animations) on user performance and provides insights into optimizing user experience through data-driven analysis.
+The project repository for the course `Cognition and Information Processing in Design ( CIPD DES523)`.
+We came up with a collection of tools, experiments, and machine learning models  to study how experience design elements impact user cognitive load, memory recall, user engagement, decision pattern and interaction patterns.
+We also explored the effects of distractions (e.g., flashing elements, animations) on user performance.

 ---